 Here are the three most common types of fabrics used to construct bags, and what they are best suited to.

 Sophisticated, hardwearing and classic, leather is an excellent option when it comes to almost any style of bag.
 Yes, it can be tempting to opt for the imitation stuff, but we urge you to reconsider.
-If your budget can stretch to real hide, not only will you see a handsome return on your investment over the years thanks to increased durability, but real leather also develops its own unique patina through regular use, which means your bag will be completely personal to you.
+If your budget will stretch to genuine hide, not only will you see a handsome return on your investment over the years thanks to increased durability, but real leather develops its own unique patina through regular use, which means your bag will be completely personal to you, too.

 Durable, practical and affordable, canvas is a widely used material for bags – particularly casual-leaning styles such as backpacks, totes, holdalls and cross bodies.

 There are two types of canvas you should be aware of when shopping: fabric canvas, which is made from a high quality, thick woven cotton; and coated canvas, which traditionally sees cotton coated with PVC, making it extremely hardwearing, scratch-resistant and often waterproof.
 The former is low cost and widely used by high street and mid-priced brands, while the latter is utilised by luxury brands from Gucci to Louis Vuitton.

 Overall, if you’re looking for something that can take a battering and you’re on a budget, go for a classic cotton canvas style.

 Offering a nice mid-point between leather and canvas, nylon has quickly become a go-to material for contemporary menswear designers.
 It’s easy to see why: a smooth finish and slight sheen gives it a premium feel; it’s extremely durable, so it stands up well to daily wear and tear; it’s lightweight, making it comfortable to carry round for extended periods; and it’s versatile enough to work with both tailoring and casualwear.